-- Lateral Geniculate Nucleus (LGN)

-Second with information of both eyes is combined detection of movements and contrast.
-The next 4 layers process information form maximum contrast. - The Primary Visual Cortex (V1) detection of edges, orientation.
-Neurons in the visual cortex fire when defined patterns occur within their receptive fields.
+- The Lateral Geniculate Nucleus (LGN) performs similar receptive field functions as the ganglion cells but with massive feedback from the cortex.
+We first observe a split of the two visual fields (visual left is processed by the right side of the brain, visual right is processed by the left side).
+Secondly, the information of both eyes is combined.
+The first two layers focus on rods and the detection of movements and contrast.
+The next 4 layers process information from cones to perceive color and form (finer details). - The Primary Visual Cortex (V1) performs detection of edges, orientation, some of them variant to position, others invariant to position.
+Neurons in the visual cortex fire when the defined patterns occur within their receptive fields.
 In the lower levels, the patterns are simpler; in higher levels, more complex patterns are used (e.g., to detect a face).
 The stream of information flows along two paths to higher levels. - The Ventral Stream (ventral=underside, belly) specializes on form recognition and object representation.
 It is connected with the long-term memory. - The Dorsal Stream (dorsal=topside, back) focuses on motion and object locations, and coordinates eyes, heads, and arms (e.g., reaching for an object) - Cortical magnification denotes the fact that the majority of neurons act on the information in the center of vision (creating a much denser, magnified view of the center)